 I get it.
 You want to get the property at the best price you can .
 But why is that ?
 The home I live in now my wife looked for 2 years and when she found it I asked the owner what he wanted and paid it.
 I paid fair market value & I am in the real estate industry.
 But it’s now worth over $200k more than what I paid for it due to capital growth & that’s the thing because of how real estate works long term, paying fair market value is OK.
 The amount of buyers I meet who look for a very long time, make low offers, then miss out and have to keep looking is alarming.

-A good real estate agent in the local area will be full of knowledge and should be able to help you understand the current value of properties.
-Properties that are priced at market value or just under are much harder to negotiate unless the seller is in a rush to sell.
-However, homes priced over market value that have been on sale for a long time can often be secured at a lower price, as the owner becomes more motivated.
+A good real estate agent in the local area will be full of knowledge.
+And should be able to help you understand the current value of properties.
+Properties that are price at market value or just under are much harder to negotiate unless the seller is in a rush to sell.
+However, homes price over market value that have been on sale for a long time can often be secure at a lower price.
+As the owner becomes more motivated.

 As a result, making an offer below the asking price with accurate market research & the help of a local agent, will sometimes get you a property cheaper than the asking price.

 When I am asked by a buyer if there has been any interest, I’m honest about that.
 But often when I tell them yes, we have a few buyers looking to make offers, many people don’t want to believe me.
 After all I am a sales agent.
 Then they are shocked when they see the property is under contract.